12 Top-Rated Resorts on Vancouver Island

 Located a ferry ride away from the BC mainland and the city after which it's named, Vancouver Island is something of a microcosm of all that's great about Canada.
 Not only is it big – its land mass is just shy of that of Ireland – but it also contains some of the country's most stunning scenery.

-And it's a beauty that's easy to explore thanks to wilderness lodges like The Wickaninnish Inn and Clayoquot Wilderness Resort, both located near spectacular Clayoquot Sound Biosphere Reserve on the island's northern tip.
-Both these and other island resorts offer a variety of low-season packages worth considering, including some that feature one of the region's most exciting past-times: storm watching.
+And it's a beauty that's easy to explore thanks to wilderness lodges like The Wickaninnish Inn and Clayoquot Wilderness Resort, both located mid-island near spectacular Clayoquot Sound Biosphere Reserve.
+Accommodation can be expensive in the peak summer season, however many resorts offer a variety of low-season packages worth considering, including some that feature one of the region's most exciting past-times: storm watching.

 Those preferring cultural activities and attractions, and fun things to do offered by an urban landscape also won't be disappointed.
-Victoria, the island's largest city and BC's capital, is where you'll find luxury accommodations at places like Pacific Sands Beach Resort and Brentwood Bay Resort & Spa, each just a short distance from the city's downtown core, yet far enough away to provide the peace and tranquility one would want from an ocean-view vacation spot.
+Victoria, the island's largest city and BC's capital, is where you'll find luxury accommodations at places like Brentwood Bay Resort & Spa and the Oak Bay Resort, each just a short distance from the city's downtown core.

 For more on the best places to visit and stay, be sure to read our list of the top resorts on Vancouver Island.